Madagascar serpent eagle: Conservation

 This species was believed to be extinct, with the last confirmed sighting being from 1930.
 However, sightings in 1977 and 1988 led to hope for the species' rediscovery.
 It was rediscovered in 1993 by the Peregrine Fund.

-The Madagascar serpent eagle is listed as an endangered species on the International Union for Conservation of Nature (IUCN) Red List, with an estimated population of 533 adults.
+The Madagascar serpent eagle is listed as an endangered species on the International Union for Conservation of Nature (IUCN) Red List, with an estimated population from one source of 533 adults.
+As of 2025, the IUCN estimates a total population of 1,000 – 2,150 mature individuals.
 This species is threatened by the destruction of its specialized habitat and a presumed low rate of reproduction.

 Etymology

-The prefix eu- is Greek for "good".
-Triorchis is a Latinization (Pliny the Elder) of Greek triórkhēs (τριόρχης), which Aristotle and Theophrastus used for a kind of hawk, possibly the common buzzard.
+The prefix eu- is Greek for "good","well","true", and "pleasant".
+Tri Orchis is a Latinization (Pliny the Elder) of Greek triórkhēs (τριόρχης), which Aristotle and Theophrastus used for a kind of hawk, possibly the common buzzard.
 The Greek word means "having three testicles".
 This erroneous bit of anatomy has been connected with the ease of mistaking a bird's adrenal gland for a testicle.

 Astur is Latin for a kind of hawk.